xiaoli98/xiaoli98/README.md

-- 👋 Hi, I’m Malio, a Master student in Computer Science @ University of Pisa
+- 👋 Hi, I’m Malio, an associate research fellow in Computer Science at the University of Pisa
-- 👀 I’m interested in Artificial Intelligence and Algorithms
+- 👀 I’m interested in Artificial Intelligence, especially Machine Learning and its applications
-- 🌱 I’m currently learning Machine Learning, especially Reinforcement Learning for autonomous driving for Formula Student.
+- 🌱 I’m currently working on projects using ML for anomaly detection and studying Continual Reinforcement Learning

 <!---
 xiaoli98/xiaoli98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.